spmallette/GremlinDocs/README.md

 gremlin-docs
 ============

-Gremlin is a domain specific language for traversing property graphs.
-Gremlin makes use of Pipes to perform complex graph traversals.
+[Gremlin](http://gremlin.tinkerpop.com) is a domain specific language for traversing property graphs.
 This language has application in the areas of graph query, analysis, and manipulation.
-Connectors, provided by Blueprints, exist for the following graph management systems:
+See the [Getting Started](https://github.com/tinkerpop/gremlin/wiki/Getting-Started) Gremlin wiki page for downloading and installing Gremlin.

 Unless otherwise noted, all samples are derived from the TinkerPop "toy" graph generated with: